zuiko21/minimOS/hard/README.md

 Specs: Soldered, compact version of SDd.
 Strange bug with VIA, not solved yet.
 *Likely to be discarded*.

-Interfaces: Piezo buzzer between PB7-CB2, SS-22 and *VIAport* connectors.
+Interfaces: Piezo buzzer between PB7-CB2, SS-22 and old *VIAport* connectors.